 Reticulated Python Facts

 - Firstly, the truly amazing animal named the Reticulated Python constitutes a particularly large variety of python.
-In point of fact, although not the most heavily built, it ranks among the longest snakes on earth.
+In point of fact, although not the most heavily built, it currently ranks as the longest snakes on earth.
 That impressive fact alone makes the creature worthy of note.

 - Secondly, just as with other types of pythons, this truly amazing animal also feeds as a constrictor.
 This occurs due to the fact that the enormous snake has no venom.
-Grown adults become more than powerful enough to kill a human being.
+In addition, fully grown adult individuals become more than powerful enough to kill a human being.

 Reticulated Python Physical Description

-Typical adults also measure around 20 ft (6.1 m) long.
-A typical mature individual also weighs about 165 lb (75 kg).
+Further, typical adults actually measure around 20 ft (6.1 m) in total length.
+Additionally, the typical mature individual also weighs about 165 lb (75 kg).
 The species presents no discernible sexual dimorphism, with both genders possessing the same appearance and size.

 Its markings remain highly distinctive, and typically consist of rather intricate geometric patterns.
 These fascinating patterns also combine a rather wide variety of color shades.
-The exact colors vary, according to the geographical range.
+The exact colors vary according to the geographical range.
 This sometimes makes the snake difficult to identify.

 This great variation in coloring also represents an evolutionary adaptation to the local environment.
-This natural camouflage makes this animal almost invisible in its respective habitats.
+Furthermore, its remarkable natural camouflage makes this highly dangerous animal almost invisible in its respective habitats.